cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 ```
 A finder function that takes a `TextMatch` can contain an options object with an `exact` or `normalization` property that affects the precision of the match.
 There is a [section in the Testing Library docs that explores these options in detail](https://testing-library.com/docs/queries/about/#precision), but here they are in a nutshell:
 - `exact` (`true` by default) determines whether the match is case-sensitive or not.
-- `normalization` This property can be set to override the behavior of collapsing whitespace using a function.
+- `normalization` Whitespace is collapsed when doing a text match.
+This property can be set to override that behavior.

 ## Uses of get*, query* and find*